aziontech/azion-samples/templates/nextjs-static-boilerplate/README.md

 The **Next.js Static Boilerplate** is designed to simplify and enhance the deployment process for Next.js Static.js applications directly on the edge of the network.

 This repository is an example of the new GitHub repository created during the deployment.
-For a more detailed step-by-step to deploy this template via Azion Real-Time Manager (RTM), check the [How to deploy edge applications with the Next.js Static Boilerplate](https://www.azion.com/en/documentation/products/guides/nextjs-static-boilerplate/) guide.
+For a more detailed step-by-step to deploy this template, check the [How to deploy edge applications with the Next.js Static Boilerplate](https://www.azion.com/en/documentation/products/guides/nextjs-static-boilerplate/) guide.

 This template uses Next.js version `13.5.3`.